rwmitchell/lb/README.md

 	-l: long ls output
 	-v: show script and function source

+## Requirements

+The '-C' option uses 'colorize_cat' from the 'colorize' plugin found in OMZ.

+Additional information about the type of file is displayed using the unix 'file' command and assumed to be present.

 ## Installation
 Copy or ln 'lb' to your location for loading autoload zsh tools.